masolimano/maneage/README-pipeline.md

    the variable defined in it.

- - Through any number of intermediate prerequisites, all processing steps should end in (be a prerequisite of) `tex/pipeline.tex`. `tex/pipeline.tex` is the bridge between the processing steps and PDF-building steps.
+ - Through any number of intermediate prerequisites, all processing steps should end in (be a prerequisite of) `tex/pipeline.tex` (defined in `reproduce/src/make/paper.mk`). `tex/pipeline.tex` is the bridge between the processing steps and PDF-building steps.